-Persons wishing to obtain handguns through private sellers (non-firearms dealers) must obtain either a handgun certificate or a concealed handgun permit and are therefore subject to a background check.1 See the Background Checks in Nebraska and Licensing of Gun Owners or Purchasers in Nebraska sections for further information.
+Persons wishing to obtain handguns through private sellers (non-firearms dealers) must obtain either a handgun certificate or a concealed handgun permit and are therefore subject to a background check.1 See the Background Check Procedures in Nebraska and Licensing in Nebraska sections for further information.
 A transferee is not required to obtain a handgun certificate, however, if:

 - The transferee is a licensed firearms dealer under federal law;